Google algorithm gamed again into spreading dangerous fake news by online trolls

 The mischievous individuals used 4Chan and various dubious Twitter and Facebook accounts to spread the false information that a different man, who we will not name, was the gunman responsible for the terrorist attack in Las Vegas.

-Soon after the killings, Police stated that Marilou Danley was a “person of interest” in the investigation, – later corroborated to be Paddock’s current girlfriend – which quickly prompted the ill-motivated users to investigate her Facebook profile, which revealed she was married to this other man until 2014.
+Soon after the killings, police stated that Marilou Danley was a ‘person of interest’ in the investigation.
+She was later corroborated to be Paddock’s current girlfriend, which quickly prompted the ill-motivated users to investigate her Facebook profile.
+The search revealed she was married to this other man until 2014.

-It was reported that the alternate name that fake news spread had social media “likes” and other indications that showed his political stance might lean to the left, which fit like a glove for the right wing trolls’ agenda.
+It was reported that the alternate name that fake news spread had social media ‘likes’ and other indications that he might be a liberal, which fit like a glove for the right wing trolls’ agenda.

-Concocting unsubstantiated theories out of Facebook likes, family photographs and marital history, they went on to “prove” this man was a far left, Antifa militant, “Hillary Shill”, renowned Bernie Sanders supporter who picked the Vegas event for his deadly attack because it was a country music venue filled with Trump supporters.
+Concocting unsubstantiated theories out of Facebook likes, family photographs, and marital history, they went on to ‘prove’ this man was an Antifa militant who picked the Vegas event for his deadly attack because it was a country music venue filled with Trump supporters.

-While the real gunman’s motives remain unknown, the alternate ‘shooter’ that fake news proposed presented the perfect opportunity for trolls to push through their divisive narrative.
-The false story spread like wildfire and was picked up by the algorithms of Google and Facebook, where the crazy rumors still remain at the top of the results for anyone searching for his name.
+While the real gunman’s motives remain unknown, the alternate ‘shooter’ that the fake news proposed presented the perfect opportunity for trolls to push through their divisive narrative.

 An entry on this man also appeared on the crowdsourced wiki page, Everipedia, with detailed information about his supposed political affiliations and stating as a ‘fact’ that he was the confirmed as the gunman of the Mandalay Bay Resort killings.